top1944/duckuments/docs/atoms_30_learning_materials/10_autonomy/20_autonomy_overview.md

 Assigned: Liam

-In this chapter we will introduce some basic concepts ubiquitous in autonomous vehicle navigation.
+This unit introduces some basic concepts ubiquitous in autonomous vehicle navigation.

 ## Basic Building Blocks of Autonomy {#basic-blocks}